pranav007082/AI-Resume-Insights/README.md

 ```

 Replace `your_google_api_key`, `your_google_client_id` and `your_google_client_secret`  with your credentials.

-Update `SQL_USER` and `SQL_PASSWORD` to match your database credentials.
 Ensure these align with the settings in the Docker Compose YAML file.

 ### Running the Backend